Brandon Vázquez: Austin FC

 On January 6, 2025, Vázquez returned to the United States, joining Austin FC on a four-year deal for a club record transfer fee.
 The transfer fee was reported to be between $6 million and $10 million.

+Vázquez scored five goals in MLS, as well as four goals in the U.S. Open Cup, in 2025.
+He sustained a torn anterior cruciate ligament in the U.S. Open Cup quarterfinal against the San Jose Earthquakes on July 8, ending his season and causing him to miss the beginning of the 2026 season as well.

 International career

 Vázquez was eligible to play for Mexico.
 He represented the United States at the youth level, but had also been called up by Mexico.

 He was part of the United States U17 squad for the 2015 CONCACAF U-17 Championship, playing in four games in the tournament.

 Vázquez was then named to the United States squad for the 2015 FIFA U-17 World Cup.
 He played in two of the three group stage games, scoring against Croatia U17 and Chile U17 as the team finished last in their group and failed to advance from the group stage.

 He has also played for the United States at the under-19 and under-20 levels.

 Vázquez was called into the US senior national team's January Camp in 2023, which did not tie him to an international side.
 Vazquez remained uncommitted, stating "nothing has changed [regarding his commitment at the international level].
 Last year I was doing everything possible that I could control to give myself the best opportunity to get into the [US] World Cup roster...
 Unfortunately, it didn’t happen that way, but you have to shake it off and start all over again.
 That is exactly what I am doing now, start fresh, with a lot of energy and a lot of excitement to be here."
 Vázquez made his senior debut and start in an international friendly match against Serbia on January 25, 2023, at BMO Stadium in Los Angeles.
 He headed the lone US goal of the match via an assist from former club teammate Julian Gressel in the 29th minute of the match.

 Vázquez made his competitive debut for the US at the 2023 CONCACAF Gold Cup.
-In the opening group stage match, Vazquez scored a late equalizer to salvage a 1-1 draw for the US versus Jamaica.
-Vazquez scored against Trinidad & Tobago in a 6-0 rout, tallying the final goal.
+In the opening group stage match, Vazquez scored a late equalizer to salvage a 1–1 draw for the US versus Jamaica.
+Vazquez scored against Trinidad & Tobago in a 6–0 rout, tallying the final goal.
 In his first ever Gold Cup knockout stage match, Vazquez scored an 88th minute go-ahead headed goal versus Canada.
 Vazquez later missed his penalty shootout attempt, although the US rallied to defeat Canada at TQL Stadium to advance to the semi-finals.